 Prof Mark Whiteley

-Consultant vascular surgeon, Professor Mark Whiteley, founded Whiteley Clinics in 2001.
+Consultant vascular surgeon, Professor Mark Whiteley, founded The Whiteley Clinic in 2001.

 Mark Whiteley qualified at St Bartholomew’s Hospital London in 1986, and trained as a surgeon in the Southwest and South of England.
 Specialising in vascular surgery in 1992, he spent two years doing research into vascular disease with Professor Horrocks in Bath where he was awarded his MS (Master of Surgery).
 With a love of innovation and improving treatments for patients, he continued actively researching in his clinical career, being appointed a lecturer in surgery at Oxford University in 1995.